Aqua Intel Aotearoa

 TAIRĀWHITI

-Undertake groundwater drilling to improve our understanding of the aquifer, and assess surface water flows.
+Undertake aquifer mapping to improve our understanding of the aquifers, and assess surface water flows.

 SCIENTIFIC APPROACH